Bob Mills Furniture Partners with Susan G. Komen Foundation for Friends and Family Event

-Bob Mills Furniture is proud to announce its partnership with the Susan G. Komen Foundation for an inspiring initiative during its Friends and Family event, running from October 7th through October 14th at all locations: Oklahoma City, OK, Tulsa, OK, Wichita, KS, Lubbock, TX, Amarillo, TX, Odessa, TX, Midland, TX, San Antonio, TX, Waco, TX and Temple, TX.
+Bob Mills Furniture is proud to announce its partnership with the Susan G. Komen Foundation for an inspiring initiative during its Friends and Family event, running from October 7th through October 14th in Oklahoma City, Oklahoma.
 This exciting event gives customers a chance to contribute to breast cancer research while discovering the right mattress with the exclusive BedMatch system.
 It's as easy as scan, match and sleep.
 Customers will also enjoy extra savings on all furniture throughout the store whether they are shopping for living room, bedroom, mattresses or dining during this Friends and Family event.

+OKLAHOMA CITY, Oct.
+1, 2024 /PRNewswire-PRWeb/ -- Raise Money for Breast Cancer Research While Shopping for Comfort

 For every customer who tries BedMatch, Bob Mills Furniture will donate $15 on their behalf to the Susan G. Komen Foundation to support life-saving breast cancer research.
 As a thank you, each participant will also receive a $15 gift card, absolutely free!